Quantum limits of sub-Laplacians via joint spectral calculus: Introduction and main results

-We briefly recall the general definition of a sub-Laplacian.
-Let $n\in\mathbb{N}^*$ and let $M$ be a smooth connected compact manifold of dimension $n$ without boundary.
-We consider a smooth vector distribution $\mathcal{D}$ on $M$ (possibly with non-constant rank), and a Riemannian metric $g$ on $\mathcal{D}$.
-We denote by $\mathcal{D}_x$ the distribution at point $x\in M$.
-We assume that $\mathcal{D}$ satisfies the H\"ormander condition
+Let us now recall the general definition of a sub-Laplacian.
+Let $n\in\mathbb{N}^*$ and let $M$ be a smooth, connected and compact manifold of dimension $n$ without boundary.
+Let $X_1,\ldots,X_N$ be smooth vector fields on $M$ that are not necessarily independent but which satisfy the so-called H\"ormander bracketing condition

-(see \cite{montgomery2002tour}).
-Let $\mu$ be a smooth volume form on $M$ and let $\Delta_{g,\mu}$ be the selfadjoint sub-Laplacian associated with the metric $g$ and with the volume form $\mu$.
-If $\mathcal{D}$ is locally spanned by $N$ smooth vector fields $X_1,\ldots,X_N$ that are $g$-orthonormal, then we set

-where the star designates the transpose in $L^2(M,\mu)$.
-This definition does not depend on the choice of the $g$-orthonormal frame $X_1,\ldots,X_N$.
-We can also note that if $\mathcal{D}=TM$, $g$ is a Riemannian metric on $TM$ and $\mu$ is the canonical volume on $(M,g)$, then $\Delta_{g,\mu}$ is the usual Laplace-Beltrami operator.